PetitPotiron/advent-of-code-2015/README.md

 - `input.txt` is the input with what we are going to work with the code.
 - `output.txt` is the result gotten, once the code has been run.

 Keep in mind all this work is under the [MIT License](https://github.com/PetitPotiron/advent-of-code-2015/blob/main/LICENSE).
-Copyright (c) December 2021 - PetitPotiron
+Copyright (c) December 2021 - PetitPotiron.